-It is generally agreed that measurement of a reasonably arge number of colours is preferred for accurate characterization of any printing process.
-It is not possible to be precise about how many colours are equired; the number will depend on many factors including the accuracy of colour rendition required, the uniformity of spacing of the samples in terms of colour, the type of modelling process used, and any non-near characteristics of a specific printing process.
-However, practical experience suggests that measuring all combinations of six levels each for cyan, magenta, yellow, and black, preferably weighted towards lower half tone dot values, will frequently prove adequate.
+It is generally agreed that measurement of a reasonably Wge number of colours is preferred for accurate characterization of any printing process.
+It is not possible to be precise about how many colours are required; the number will depend on many factors including the accuracy colour rendition required, the uniformity of spacing of the samples in terms of colour, the type of modelling process used, and any non-mean characteristics of a specific printing process.
+However, prace experience suggests that measuring all combinations of six levels each to Tated by FLS cyan, magenta, yellow, and black, preferably weighted towards lower halk tone dot values, will frequently prove adequate.
 Generally, for higher levels of black, the number of samples may be considerably reduced since the colour difference between samples is very small.
 With the addition of single colour scales which contain extra values to assist in defining local nonlinearity, the accuracy obtained for most printing processes is adequate.